All of the information you'll need to find out how to Adopt a PWR Pug

 • If your initial application is successful, you will then receive further contact to arrange a home check.

 • If your home check is successful, you will receive a further email advising that you have been placed on our waiting list.
+Please note, however, that due to the high volume of applications, it may take up to 6 weeks for your application to be processed.

 • Applicants must be able to provide adequate insurance for the pug.
 At present, pre-existing conditions will be covered by PWR during the lifetime of the pug.